Graduate Assistant Program

 International Center: The GA will assist international students in their integration to CBU and American culture.
 This person will be involved in event programming, student leadership training, international student orientation, registration and administrative support for the International Center.

-Leadership and Transitions: This GA will assist in the various programs under the Office of Leadership & Transitions.
-These include First Year Experience, the Transfer Team, and Student Leadership.
+The Office of Student Care: This GA will assist in the various programs under the Office of Student Care.
+These include First-Year Experience, the Transfer Team, and Student Leadership.
 This GA will assist the staff in the training, selection, and development of traditional undergraduate student leaders as well as the planning and implementation of the FYE Class.

 Recreation Programs: This GA will assist in facility management and program development of various recreational areas including intramural sports, outdoor adventures, individual fitness, and group exercise for the entire CBU community.
 This GA will also assist in the selection, training, and supervision of the Community Life undergraduate student leaders as well as a variety of student worker positions.